jcostacs/ai-units-quota-workflow/README.md

 - **Subject**: an Account Manager user (not the service user)
 - **Scopes**: `account-idm-read account-idm-write`

+> **Important:** The subject user email must exactly match the email shown in Account Management — this may differ from the address you log in with (e.g. it may include a tenant suffix).
+Check **Account Management → Users** to confirm the exact email address before creating the client.
+If the subject email doesn't match a valid active user, the OAuth client will show as "Not available" and token requests will fail.

 Note the **Client Secret** — it will be used in the next step.

 ### 5. Store Credentials in the Credential Vault